Simon Bird: Directing

 In 2016, Bird directed his first short film Ernestine and Kit based on a story by Kevin Barry.
 It premiered at SXSW where it was nominated for the Grand Jury Award for Best Narrative Short.
 It was also nominated for Best Short Film at the 2016 Irish Television and Film Awards.

 His debut feature film Days of Bagnold Summer, was released in 2020, backed by Creative England and the British Film Institute.
 It was described by Mark Kermode as "a gem of a movie...laugh-out-loud funny and piercingly poignant".
 It was nominated for the Variety Piazza Grande Award at the Locarno Film Festival and was named Best Feature at the LUCAS International Festival For Young Film Lovers.
 It currently has a 92% Fresh rating on Rotten Tomatoes.

 For TV, Bird directed Series 3 of BAFTA-nominated mockumentary Pls Like and the first series of Rose D'Or-nominated sketch show Ellie & Natasia, described by The Times as "the funniest and most refreshing take on the format for years".

+In 2023, Bird directed A24 series Such Brave Girls for the BBC, described by The Guardian as "hands down the funniest British comedy of the year".

 Producing

 In 2015 Bird and Jonny Sweet founded Guilty Party Pictures, an independent TV and film production company backed by StudioCanal.
 It produced a number of projects including God's Own County, nominated for Best Short-Form Comedy at the 2019 Broadcast Awards, How Europe Stole My Mum, described by The Guardian as "nothing short of a miracle", and How We Forgot To Save The Planet, which won the 2022 RTS Scotland Award for Best Comedy.

 In 2022 it was announced that Bird and Sweet were setting up a new company, People Person Pictures, in partnership with BBC Studios.
-People Person Pictures was named as a co-producing partner on Wicked Little Letters, a feature film starring Olivia Colman, Jessie Buckley and Timothy Spall, to be released in 2024.
+In 2023 they produced Netflix's A Whole Lifetime With Jamie Demetriou which went on to win the Rose D'Or for Best Comedy Entertainment.
+People Person Pictures was also named as a co-producing partner on Wicked Little Letters, a feature film starring Olivia Colman, Jessie Buckley and Timothy Spall, released in 2024.